-Spend $60 to enjoy free standard shipping Australia-wide.
+Spend $60 to receive free standard shipping Australia-wide.

 Meet: Wholesale Coffee Partner, Tom Roden from Exchange